 They allow investors to buy (call) or sell (put) an underlying Share at a predetermined price on or before a specified date.

 Basket Warrants are very similar to Vanilla Warrants except that the underlying asset comprises Shares from a group of different companies.
-The companies concerned often carry out similar activities, for instance mining or transportation.
+The companies concerned often conduct similar activities, for instance mining or transportation.

 Barrier Warrants are similar to Vanilla Warrants except that they have a barrier level.
 If the price of the underlying asset breaks this level, the Warrant becomes worthless and holds no further rights to the holder of the Warrant.